ashkanvg/cuJSON/readme.md

 make -f Makefile.run run_large
 ```

-NOTE: if you want to run specific datasets you can change the command into the following command:
+**NOTE**: if you want to run specific datasets you can change the command into the following command:
 - if you are looking for JSON Lines (JSON Records that seperated by newline)
 ```
 make -f Makefile.run run_small SMALL_DATASETS="custom_dataset1_small.json custom_dataset2_small.json"